stirling-bike-club/stirling-bike-club.github.io/_posts/2020-01-08-new-year-new-blog.md

 ---
 layout: post
-title: There's a new publicity officer in town
+title: New Year, New Blog
 ---

-Hello Everyone!
-Hope you enjoyed the festive season.
+Hello Everyone, and a Happy New Year!
+I hope you all enjoyed the festive season.

-Welcome to the new Stirling Bike Club blog.
+Welcome to the new Stirling Bike Club Blog.
 In case you missed the AGM in November, I (Andy Chambers) am the new publicity officer.
 And this is the first post on our new blog.
-Since I'm relatively new to the the club, please allow me to introduce myself to those of you who might not have met me out on the road yet.
+Since I'm relatively new to the the club, please allow me to introduce myself to those of you who might not have met me yet.

 ![Andy Selfie](https://avatars3.githubusercontent.com/u/48030?s=250)